The Winding Journey Of Avril Haines, Biden's Pick To Lead U.S. Intelligence

 "She has serious credentials," said Rollie Flynn, who served three decades at the CIA and is a big supporter of Haines.
 "She is a really smart person, a person with serious horsepower and a nice person.
 I don't think you're going to see a lot of drama out of her.
 Just a serious professional."

 Haines worked on international treaties at the State Department.
-She then joined the Senate Foreign Relations Committee, where she got to know the committee chairman — Delaware Sen. Joe Biden.
+She then joined the Senate Foreign Relations Committee, where she got to know the committee chairman — Biden, then a senator from Delaware.

-When Biden became Obama's vice president, Haines followed him to the White House, working on the National Security Council.
+When Biden became President Barack Obama's vice president, Haines followed him to the White House, working on the National Security Council.

 "I think all of us probably had a bit of a question mark because [Haines] didn't have a background in the agency," said Jeanne Tisinger, a senior CIA official when Haines was appointed.